-If you would like to join us and volunteer on our Xmas Social Development Project then please come and meet us.
+If you would like to join us and volunteer on our Spring Social Development Project then please come and meet us.

 (You must come to at least two sessions)

-Session 1: (Please choose one of two dates):
+Session 1: (Please choose one of three dates):

 All training sessions take place at: